Construction update Salisbury station - May 2026

-In April 2026, UNITY Alliance will undertake foundation works for the European Train Control System (ETCS) pole and equipment shelter, and continue overhead electrical and signalling works within the Salisbury station rail corridor during a scheduled track possession.
+During May 2026, UNITY Alliance will recommence foundation works for the European Train Control System (ETCS) pole and equipment shelter installation, and continue electrical and signalling works within the Salisbury station rail corridor.

 Details of work

-The following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday during April 2026, weather and construction conditions permitting:
+The following activities are scheduled to occur between 6:30am and 6:30pm, Monday to Saturday intermittently throughout the month, weather and construction conditions permitting:

-- Continue minor concrete finishing, patching, painting and sealing works
+• Continue minor concrete finishing, patching, painting and sealing works at Salisbury station

-- Earthworks and concreting for slab preparations for the equipment shelter and 30-metre mast as part of the ETCS.
+• Earthworks and concreting for ETCS slab foundations.
 Scan the QR code to learn more about ETCS and how it will improve rail safety and efficiency.

 Out of hours work